BastilleBSD/bastille-ui/README.md

 as the hashed value of the specified key.
 The initial hash in the sample file comes from the following command, `printf "my-random-saltbastille-api-key" | sha256sum`.

+The `my-random-salt` above should go in the `salt` json parameter, while the output of the above command should go into the `hash` parameter.
+The actual name of the key (keyid) can be anything you want it to be, but that is the value that goes into the `Authorization-ID` header.

 The API key structure has a keyID (easy to remember name), under which are the salt, hash and permissions.
 The key ID must be passed under the `Authorization-ID` header and the actual API key must be passed with the `Authorization` header.The API has no way of remembering or storing your actual API key, so keep it safe.

 You can add keys manually, but we recommend adding them through the API interface.